shred/acme4j/src/doc/docs/challenge/tls-alpn-01.md

 After that, configure your web server so it will use this certificate on an incoming TLS request having the SNI `identifier` and the ALPN protocol `acme-tls/1`.

 The `TlsAlpn01Challenge` class does not generate a self-signed certificate for you, as it would require _Bouncy Castle_.
-However, there is a utility method in the _acme4j-utils_ module for this use case:
+However, there is a utility method for this use case:

 ```java
 KeyPair certKeyPair = KeyPairUtils.createKeyPair(2048);